-The City also provided \$107,959 in CHDO set-aside HOME funds to designated CHDOs to construct, sell, and/or rent affordable housing units to LMI households.
-The City also utilize a total of \$78,990 in HOME funds to provide direct-subsidy assistance in the form of zero percent deferred second mortgages towards down payment and closing cost for four (4) eligible homebuyers for principal reduction to increase buyer's affordability to purchase a home.
+The City also provided \$73,500 in CHDO set-aside HOME funds to designated CHDOs for acquisition and rehabilitation of a single building consisting of four (4) contiguous apartments for affordable rental housing.
+At least two (2) housing units will be rented to and occupied by low-to-moderate income individuals.
+The City also utilize a total of \$29,822 in HOME funds to provide direct-subsidy assistance in the form of zero percent deferred second mortgages towards down payment and closing cost for two (2) eligible homebuyers for principal reduction to increase buyer's affordability to purchase a home.